bihealth/sodar-server/docs_manual/source/dev_install.rst

 available to the external SODAR components.
 The ``sodar-server`` settings will be set up in a local ``.env`` file we will describe further on in this document.

-5. Bring up the Environment
+5. Bring Up the Environment
 ---------------------------

 To run the environment in the development configuration, use the following